JakubSzuber/Golden-DevOps/.github/README.md

 Create "Staging" and "Production" GitHub environments and then add a protection role for "Production" so this environment will require reviewers (add some reviews that will be able to allow for changes deployment)
 Create the Identity provider in AWS IAM with Provider type "OpenID Connect", Provider URL "https://token.action.githubcontent.com", Audience "sts.amazonaws.com".
 Then create an IAM Role with a Trusted entity type "Custom trust policy" and content similar to [this](https://github.com/JakubSzuber/Golden-DevOps/blob/main/aws/gh-action-role.json) (remember to change the IAM user number and name of the GitHub user and repo), then add an IAM Policy with a content similar to [this](create an IAM Role with a Trusted entity type "Custom trust policy" and content similar to [this](https://github.com/JakubSzuber/Golden-DevOps/blob/main/aws/gh-action-role.json).

+> **Note**
-> Note: By the way, if you use VSC then you probably want to have features (highlighting, recommendations, etc) for .tpl files the same as you probably already have for your YAML files.
+> By the way, if you use VSC then you probably want to have features (highlighting, recommendations, etc) for .tpl files the same as you probably already have for your YAML files.
 To do so in VSC open e.g. ingress.tpl and in the bottom-right corner click on "plain-text", then scroll down and click on "YAML" so from now you will have .tpl files associated with the YAML files (treated the same as YAML files), what can be very helpful!

 Lorem ipsum dolor sit amet consectetur adipisicing elit.
 Maxime mollitia, molestiae quas vel sint commodi repudiandae consequuntur voluptatum laborum